-Check out talks from our latest COVID-19 series as they continue rolling out!
+Check out talks from our COVID-19 series!

 Check out talks from our Fall 2019 conference featuring students, faculty, and various performing groups on campus!

 Check out talks from our innaugural Spring 2019 conference featuring Women in Tech.

 TEDx events are independently organized TED conferences, operated under license from TED.
 They present local versions of the well-known TED format, immersing local attendees in an experience of interdisciplinary ideas, broad perspectives and playful creativity.
 These events spread more than ideas — at their best, they develop into communities where learning and imagination collide, leading to novel brainstorms and new ideas among inspired minds.
 Yale, Oxford, Harvard, Caltech, and Stanford have each held TEDx events, along with hundreds of other universities around the world.